Still Too Many Banks?

 "There are simply too many banks."

 There are reasons why there are still too many banks around.
-First, the United States and Europe have gone through and are still going through periods of mediorce economic growth following the economic upheaval that took place in the 2007-2009 period and beyond.
+First, the United States and Europe have gone through and are still going through periods of mediocre economic growth following the economic upheaval that took place in the 2007-2009 period and beyond.

-Central banks are still wary of moving too fast in terms of raising interest rates or realizing bank failures because of they don’t want to cause any kind of situation that might disrupt the recovery.
+Central banks are still wary of moving too fast in terms of raising interest rates or realizing bank failures because they don't want to cause any kind of situation that might disrupt the recovery.
 Past history is their explanation of wanting to err on the side of monetary ease and not closing banks.

 In addition, there is the political attitude that "community banks" still need to be supported in order to service "Main Street" while the huge giant banks of Wall Street only serve the wealthy.

-But, times have changed and the world is different.
+But times have changed and the world is different.
 Furthermore, big changes to banking are on the horizon as far as technology is concerned.
 I have written a series of posts recently that discuss how the structure of this space is changing.
-The latest of the three posts I have just written is “Amazon, Klarna and the "Creative Destruction of the Banking System.”
+The latest of the three posts I have just written is "Amazon, Klarna and the "Creative Destruction of the Banking System"."

 Many areas in the economy are experiencing major changes in how they are structured due to the changes in technology and artificial intelligence.
-Kai-Fu Lee, the chairman and CEO of Sinovation Ventures, a venture capital firm writes in the New York Times about how modern technologies are slowly and steadily replacing even the more ordinary service employees, employees like the ones that work in banks.
+Kai-Fu Lee, the chairman and CEO of Sinovation Ventures, a venture capital firm, writes in the New York Times about how modern technologies are slowly and steadily replacing even the more ordinary service employees, employees like the ones that work in banks.

 As the evolution of the banking system continues, commercial bank branches as we know them are just going to become "legacy" structures.
 "Community banks" are, in essence, just going to become branches of technology platforms and networks and they, in all reality, are just going to become "legacy" structures.